paretogroup/onetimesecret/README.md

 # One Time Secret Docker Image
-This repository is a fork of th awesome project onetimesecret (https://onetimesecret.com/).
+This repository is a fork of this fork https://github.com/siw36/onetimesecret of this awesome project onetimesecret (https://onetimesecret.com/).

 ### Differences from the original
 - Containerized (Docker image)